MotiBaadror/cricket-video-analysis/readme.md

 download the pretrained model from [here](https://github.com/OlafenwaMoses/ImageAI/blob/master/imageai/Detection/VIDEO.md#videodetection)

 Keep the weights in the checkpoints folder
 Keep the video in data/ folder
+## Results from tensorflow model

+Use ```inference_tf2_colab.ipynb``` to get the results from models of tensorflow model.
+You can try several different configs available [here](https://github.com/tensorflow/models/tree/master/research/object_detection/configs/tf2)

+## Image_AI results

 ```
 cd src